ovh/docs/pages/web/clouddb/configure-database-server/guide.en-ie.md

 - <b>AutoCommit</b>: Sets whether requests are automatically committed or not.
 - <b>Interactive_timeout</b>: Time (in seconds) for which the server will wait for activity on an interactive connection before closing the connection.
 - <b>InnodbBufferPoolSize</b>: The selected buffer memory size.
-- <b>MaxConnections:</b> The number of concurrent connections authorised on CloudDB.
+- <b>MaxConnections:</b> The number of concurrent connections authorised on Web Cloud Databases.
 - <b>Wait_timeout</b>: Time (in seconds) for which the server will wait for activity on a non-interactive connection before closing the connection.
 - <b>Event_scheduler</b>: Is used to trigger the execution of requests programmed directly on the MySQL server.
 - <b>sql_mode</b>: The <b>sql_mode</b> option affects the supported SQL syntax, and the data validation performed by MySQL/MariaDB.